Cooperw/ctf/2023-08-20-nullcon/colorful/README.md

-This challenge involved using predictable AES.ECB blocks to reverse engineer an encrypted cookie to take control of an "admin" field and set it to "1"
+This challenge involved using predictable AES.ECB blocks to reverse engineer an encrypted cookie to take control of an "admin" field and set it to "1".
+The python Flask app contained an endpoint for setting the color value within the session cookie, craft payloads to discover the appropriate blocks and then use those to construct a new cookie

 Known cookie contents: